 - T-Mobile recommends using 1680 seconds (28 minutes)

 It is important to tune these values to ensure you are not generating too much traffic for your data plan.

 With the default settings, 5 x 64 byte pings are sent every 30 seconds.
 The ping responses will typically also count as metered data.
 Assuming this, the default setup will generate about 50MB monthly on top of normal data usage.

-For example, reducing Ping count to 3 and increasing Period to 120 seconds reduces data to under 10MB monthly.
+For example, reducing Ping count to 3 and increasing Period to 120 seconds or greater reduces data to under 10MB monthly.